 If you use a prosthetic limb or wear a medical device such as an insulin pump, you will need to inform the TSA screener.
 You may be asked to undergo a wand inspection or pat-down, but you will not need to remove your medical device.

-Traveling through an airport with an animal can be incredibly complicated and stressful — so much so that we actually developed a comprehensive guide on traveling with pets through airports.
+Traveling through an airport with an animal can be incredibly complicated and stressful — so much so that we studied which airports are best and worst for pet travel, as well as the best and worst airlines to fly with pets.

 There are things like the medical devices noted above that may require additional screening.
 TSA officers sometimes ask to look through your luggage or need to perform additional screenings of your person.